Frequently Asked Questions

 What is being shared for public consultation?

-We are inviting feedback from all interested stakeholders and rights holders through the public consultation on the draft Standard, assurance process, reporting and claims policy, and governance model.
+The first public consultation closed on 16 December 2024.
+Feedback was collected from all interested stakeholders and rights holders on the draft Standard, assurance process, reporting and claims policy, and governance model.

 How can I provide feedback?